-- a.
-See definitions below. - b.
-Result obtained from Catskill Aqueduct (Town of New Castle). - c.
-Result obtained from New Croton Aqueduct (Town of New Castle).
-This aqueduct was sampled during last two weeks of December 2019 - d.
-Water containing >20mg/L of Sodium should not be used for drinking by people on severely restricted Sodium diet.
-Water containing >270 mg/L of Sodium should not be used for drinking by people on moderately restricted Sodium diet. - e.
-Samples are collected for Radioactive Contaminants every 9 years. - f.
-The State considers 50pci/L to be the level of concern for Beta particles. - g.
-Stage 2 data are collected from two different sampling points from 1st quarter 2019 to 4th quarter 2019 - h.
-The level represents the highest value of locational running annual average calculated from the data collected. - i.
-Range represents the minimum and maximum values out of all TTHMs and HAA5s collected throughout the year. - j.
+- 1. This level represents the highest detected fluoride level and range of values detected in 2021. - 2.
+Soft water: 0-45 mg/L. Soft to moderately hard water: 46-90 mg/L. Moderately hard to hard water: 91-130 mg/L. - 3.
+Water containing >20mg/L of sodium should not be used for drinking by people on severely restricted sodium diet.
+Water containing >270 mg/L of sodium should not be used for drinking by people on moderately restricted sodium diet. - 4.
+The State considers 50 pCi/L to be the level of concern for Beta particles. - 5.
+Disinfection byproducts data is collected from two different sampling points from 1^{st} quarter 2021 to 4^{th} quarter 2021. - 6.
+The level represents the highest value of locational running annual average calculated from the data collected. - 7.
+Range represents the minimum and maximum values out of all TTHMs and HAA5s collected throughout the year. - 8.
 Additional source of these TTHMs and Haloacetic acids is from the chlorination of water provided by the Mount Pleasant Water District.
-(TTHMs include chloroform, bromodichloromethane, dibromochloromethane, and bromoform; Haloacetic acids include mono-, di-, and tri-chloroacetic acid, and mono- and di-bromoacetic acid). - k.
-Value presented is the maximum quarterly average for 2019. - 1.
-Value presented represents the Maximum Residual Disinfectant Level (MRDL) which is a level of disinfectant added for water treatment that may not be exceeded at the consumer's tap without an unacceptable possibility of adverse health effects - m.
+(TTHMs include chloroform, bromodichloromethane, dibromochloromethane, and bromoform; Haloacetic acids include mono-, di-, and tri-chloroacetic acid, and mono- and di-bromoacetic acid). - 9.
+Value presented is the maximum quarterly average for 2021. - 10.
+Value presented represents the Maximum Residual Disinfectant Level (MRDL) which is a level of disinfectant added for water treatment that may not be exceeded at the consumer's tap without an unacceptable possibility of adverse health effects. - 11.
 Distribution Turbidity is a measure of the cloudiness of the water found in the distribution system.
 We monitor it because it is a good indicator of water quality.
 High turbidity can hinder the effectiveness of disinfectants.
-Our highest average monthly distribution turbidity measurement detected during the year (0.70 NTU) occurred in July 2019.
-This value is below the State's maximum contamination level (5 NTU)
+Our highest average monthly distribution turbidity measurement detected during the year (0.3 NTU) occurred in August and September 2021.
+This value is below the State's maximum contamination level (5 NTU).